Stock market today: Most of Wall Street rallies, even as Nvidia drags

 Because Nvidia has become so massive in size, the moves that its stock makes carry extra weight on the S&P 500 and other indexes.
 It was the heaviest weight by far on the S&P 500 Monday.

-RXO jumped 19.7% after it agreed to buy the Coyote Logistics freight brokerage business from UPS for nearly $1.03 billion.
-RKO said the deal will make it North America's third-largest provider of brokered transportation.
-UPS, which bought Coyote in 2015 for $1.8 billion, rose 2.1%.
+RXO jumped 23.3% after it agreed to buy the Coyote Logistics freight brokerage business from UPS for nearly $1.03 billion.
+RXO said the deal will make it North America's third-largest provider of brokered transportation.
+UPS, which bought Coyote in 2015 for $1.8 billion, rose 1.7%.

 In the bond market, Treasury yields were holding relatively steady.
-The yield on the 10-year Treasury edged down to 4.25% from 4.26% late Friday.
+The yield on the 10-year Treasury held steady at 4.26% from late Friday.

 It's been mostly falling since topping 4.70% in late April, which has relaxed the pressure on the stock market.
 Yields have been sinking on hopes that inflation is slowing enough to convince the Federal Reserve to cut its main interest rate later this year.